vistalab-technion/pp5/README.md

 # pp5

-This repo contains an implementation of a toolkit for analysis of protein backbone structure, specifically for: (i) estimating the distribution of dihedral angles and quantifying the differences between such distributions; (ii) finding matched pairs of proteins with regions of identical sequence and contacts but different backbone structure.
+This repo contains an implementation of a toolkit for analysis of protein backbone structure.

 It contains the code required to collect the data and reproduce the results of these papers:

-    Aviv A. Rosenberg, Alex M. Bronstein, Ailie Marx.
-    "Does one sequence always translate to one structure?"
-    Unpublished (2023).

     Aviv A. Rosenberg, Nitsan Yehishalom, Ailie Marx, Alex Bronstein.
     "An amino domino model described by a cross peptide bond Ramachandran plot